Poughkeepsie Colts: Hudson River League 1903–1907

 In 1903, Poughkeepsie Colts became members of the reformed Class D level Hudson River League.
 The Colts began play at the new Riverview Field.
-The Colts ended the 1903 season with a record of 39–51, finishing fifth in the standings.
-Bill McCabe served as manager, beginning a lengthy tenure as the Manager of Poughkeepsie teams.
+The Colts ended the 1903 season with a record of 39–51, placing fifth in the standings.
+Bill McCabe served as manager, beginning a lengthy tenure as the manager of Poughkeepsie teams.
 At age 45, Baseball Hall of Fame inductee Dan Brouthers began a three-year tenure with the Colts, hitting .286 in 16 games.

 The 1904 Poughkeepsie Colts won the championship of the Class C level Hudson River League.
 Poughkeepsie finished with a 70–47 record under Manager Bill McCabe.
-The Colts were 1.0 games ahead of the 2nd place Paterson Intruders in the final league standings.
+The Colts were 1.0 games ahead of the second place Paterson Intruders in the final league standings.
 There were no 1904 playoffs.
 At age 46, Baseball Hall of Famer Dan Brouthers played his second season with the Colts, hitting .373 with 11 home runs in 117 games.

 On September 3, 1904, Colts pitcher Jimmy Dygert threw a no–hitter against the Newburgh Taylor-mades, winning 2–0.

-In 1905, the Poughkeepsie Colts placed 3rd in the Hudson River League.
+In 1905, the Poughkeepsie Colts placed third in the Hudson River League.
 The Colts ended the 1905 regular season with a record of 59–52 under Bill McCabe.
 Poughkeepsie was 5.5 games behind the champion Hudson Marines.
 Baseball Hall of Famer Dan Brouthers hit .295 with 6 home runs in 81 games for the Colts at age 47.

 The Poughkeepsie Colts continued play in the 1906 Hudson River League.
-Poughkeepsie finished in 2nd place with a 60–45 record, led again by Manager Bill McCabe.
-On September 9, 1906, Poughkeepsie was 1.0 games behind the 1st place Paterson Invaders when the Hudson River League ceased play for the season.
+Poughkeepsie finished in second place with a 60–45 record, led again by Manager Bill McCabe.
+On September 9, 1906, Poughkeepsie was 1.0 games behind the first place Paterson Invaders when the Hudson River League ceased play for the season.

 The Class C Hudson River League resumed play to begin the 1907 season.
-Poughkeepsie was in 1st place on June 18, 1907, when the six–team Hudson River League permanently folded.
+Poughkeepsie was in first place on June 18, 1907, when the six–team Hudson River League permanently folded.
 The Hudson River league was down to four remaining teams, after having the Kingston and Paterson franchises fold in early June.
-The Poughkeepsie Colts were again Managed by Bill McCabe and had a 17–10 record, 1.5 games ahead of the 2nd place Newburgh Hillies when the league folded.
+The Poughkeepsie Colts were again Managed by Bill McCabe and had a 17–10 record, 1.5 games ahead of the second place Newburgh Hillies when the league folded.

 Eastern Association 1909/New York-New Jersey League 1913/Atlantic League 1914

 Poughkeepsie returned to minor league play in 1909.
 The Poughkeepsie Students played in the Independent Eastern Association.
-The team was short–lived as Eastern Association folded on June 6, 1909.
-Fred Page was the 1909 Poughkeepsie Manager.
+The team was short lived as the Eastern Association folded on June 6, 1909.
+Fred Page was the 1909 Poughkeepsie manager.